xrdocs/segment-routing/_open-software/SONiC.md

 The Switch Abstraction Interface (SAI) is an abstraction layer to program any silicon, regardless of its vendor.
 The community has worked on a standard API that models SRv6 uSID configuration on a router.
 Since June 2021, there is a SAI definition with full support for SRv6 uSID.
 You can find more details in the [PR](https://github.com/opencomputeproject/SAI/pull/1231).

-The Cisco Silicon One has native support for SRv6 uSID in its SDK, and implements the SRv6 uSID SAI adaptor.
+The Cisco Silicon One has native support for SRv6 uSID in its SDK, and implements the SAI adaptor.

 ## SONiC